kacper3x/Opp/README.md

 Initially I wanted to deal with that using REGEX, and after 1 week of not getting the results I wanted I decided to try a different approach.
 It must be noted that it was my first time with trying out REGEX, perhaps if I was using that earlier I would be able to get the results I wanted.
 With Python built in functions for string manipulation I managed to specify the interesting strings, and extract the interesting data out of them.

 4).
 Publish the result on the Internet
 Program is writing the data into Excel file.
 Then Excel file is formatted and made good looking and intuitive to use.
 Excel file is shared via OneDrive on a page.
 All disclarimers are in place.
-Page can be accessed via public URL, it is a WordPress page.
+Page can be accessed via public URL, it is a WordPress page (ADD HERE ULR ADDRESS).